A beginner’s guide to wedding table plan etiquette

 Don’t be afraid to break the rules when planning your top table.
 Since modern weddings come in all different shapes and sizes, following the conventional layout doesn’t always work.
 Traditionally, the bride and groom would sit at the centre of a long table with the chief bridesmaid, groom’s father and bride’s mother on one side and the bride’s father, groom’s mother and best man on the other side.

 However, not all families fit this mould so it’s really up to you how you plan your top table.
-Some couples choose to sit with their closest friends rather than family.
+Many people opt for more modern top table layouts and and some couples choose to sit with their closest friends rather than family.
 Round tables can be useful since they help to avoid any suggestion of hierarchy whilst diffusing disagreements over who should sit where.

 Arranging your guests